bitfalls/bitfalls_content/authors/wubwub/00-Tokeni+tut/en_EN/final.md

 ## What is it useful for?

-Tokens on Ethereum can have uses like loyalty points,  counting working hours in a company, voting rights, discount coupons, digitalizing fiat currencies like USD and EUR, it's even possible to digitalize gold.
+Tokens on Ethereum can have uses like loyalty points, event tickets, counting working hours in a company, voting rights, discount coupons, digitalizing fiat currencies like USD and EUR, it's even possible to digitalize gold.

 ## How do I make my own token?

-On the first glance, it looks very complicated,  even impossible to non-tech people.
-But it's up to us to demystify the process which is quite simple.
+On the first glance, it looks very complicated,  even impossible to non-tech people, but it's up to us to demystify the process which is quite simple.

 ### 1. Download the Ethereum client